10 Tips to Make This the Best Summer Ever with Your Kids

 - Go to bed really early some night when you’re tired, and get up for the sunrise.
 Bring donuts and coffee.

 - Buy a mess of crabs and cook them up with some corn on the cob.
-Invite a crowd and let the kids stay up late playing tag as it gets dark.
+Let the kids stay up late playing tag as it gets dark.

 You get the idea.
+Encourage your family to come up with their ideal scenarios and make a few of them happen.
 Be sure to toast the family member who chose the activity, and take lots of pictures.